-The upper secondary school education (scuola secondaria di II grado) offers both general (liceo), technical (istituto tecnico) and vocational (istituto professionale) programmes.
+The upper secondary school education (istruzione secondaria di II grado) is organised at general (liceo), technical (istituto tecnico) and vocational (istituto professionale) schools.
 Courses last 5 years.
 At the end of the upper secondary school education, students who successfully pass the final exam, receive a certificate that gives them access to tertiary education.

 The following institutes offer education at tertiary level:

 - Institutes of the Higher education for the fine arts, music and dance (Alta formazione artistica, musicale e coreutica - Afam)

 - Higher technological institutes (Istituti tecnologici superiori - ITS Academies)